-Sarah McGuinness began her musical career in Derry, Northern Ireland, where she grew up singing harmonies with her mother and sisters on long Sunday drives around County Donegal; apart from at Christmas when she sang carols with a young Peter Cunnah (D:ream).
-Moved by the harmonies of Motown as much as the choral classics, she was composing songs at 11 inspired by Bowie, Bolan, Velvets and Iggy while also admiring the aesthetics of The Avengers and The Prisoner and the cinematic scores of Barry, Hermann and Schifrin.
+Sarah McGuinness began her musical career in Derry, Northern Ireland, where she grew up singing harmonies of choral classics with her mother and sisters on long Sunday drives around County Donegal.
+She always felt moved by the soulful tones of Motown and was composing songs at 11 also inspired by the likes of Bowie, Bolan, Velvets and Iggy, while also admiring the aesthetics of The Avengers, The Prisoner and the cinematic scores of Barry, Hermann and Schifrin.

-Over 20 years and numerous writing, directorial and design credits later, you can still hear traces of her classical sensibilities in the detailed and multi-layered vocal compositions.
-But, what McGuinness has is a penchant for the big orchestral atmospheric sweep of a Bond theme.
-Imagine a clash between the Eurythmics and Portishead in their pomp, set to a Barry score and you have some idea of the scope of Unbroken.
+Over 20 years and numerous writing, directorial and design credits later, there are still traces of her classical sensibilities in the detailed and multi-layered vocal compositions.
+McGuinness has a penchant for the big orchestral atmospheric sweep of a Bond theme, a clash between the Eurythmics and Portishead, set to a Barry score.

 Her most palpable hit, the anthem ‘Mama Can You See Me Now’, released in 2010, provided the soundtrack to her 2010 Emmy-nominated documentary, ‘Believe: The Eddie Izzard Story’ - with whom she has collaborated as director and designer for over 20 years.
 The song has since warranted stunning remixes by legendary producers, William Orbit and Mickey Petralia.
 Following the success of ‘Believe’ in 2015 she wrote and recorded the soundtrack to the BAFTA shortlisted film ‘Noma: Forgiving Apartheid’ featuring the Soweto Gospel Choir from South Africa.